 - 1. Open the Amazon EC2 console. - 2.
 In the navigation pane, click Instances. - 3.
-Select an instance, click Actions, and then select Create Image. - 4.
+Select an instance and select Create Image from the Actions list. - 4.
 In the Create Image dialog, add a meaningful name and description to your image. - 5.
 For each instance store volume, Click Add New Volume, select an instance store volume from the Type list and a device name from Device. - 6.
 Click Create Image.